 |Stone||$20 - $100|

-Tile pans can be created to match or coordinate with the tile walls of a shower or make a statement independently.
+Tile pans can be created to match or coordinate with the tile walls or make a statement independently.
+Tiles used for pans typically cost between $20 and $50 a square foot on average.
 Many tiles come in sizes small enough for a tile pan, and tiles, such as glass, can be used to create a fun pop of color or sparkle in this area.
 Because mosaics are more expensive than larger tiles, the tiles you choose for this area cost more than the tiles used elsewhere.
-Tiles used for shower pans typically cost between $20 and $50 a square foot on average.

-There are many ways to create a stone shower pan.
+Stone for a shower pan costs between $20 and $100 a square foot.
+There are many ways to create it.
 A popular method is to use pebbles or rounded beach stones, which massage your feet while you shower.
-You can also use a textured stone underfoot like slate or marble or granite that matches your shower walls.
+You can also use a textured stone underfoot like slate or marble or granite that matches your walls.
 Avoid using soft stones like limestone on the shower floor because these may pit.
 Also, avoid green marbles because these may spall or become scaly over time.
 Any stone in this area should be sealed to impede staining.
-Stone for a shower pan costs between $20 and $100 a square foot.

-Not all showers need or use doors.
-Some use curtains, while others use stationary panels, and some showers are installed in wet rooms with no way to contain the water at all.
+Not all types need or use doors.
+Some use curtains, while others use stationary panels, and some are installed in wet rooms with no way to contain the water at all.
 However, the majority of showers use a door.
-Many prefab shower stalls come with a built-in door, but others need the door fitted separately.
-Any custom shower requires a custom-built door to match to get the exact fit.
+Many prefab stalls come with a built-in door, but others need the door fitted separately.
+Any custom unit requires a custom-built door to match to get the exact fit.

 |Spray Panel||$100 - $300|